chenxy99/Scanpaths/README.md

 # Predicting Human Scanpaths in Visual Question Answering

-This code implements the prediction of human scanpaths in three different tasks (visual question answering task, free-viewing task and visual search task).
+This code implements the prediction of human scanpaths in three different tasks:

+- Visual Question Answering:  the first prediction of scanpath during performing general task, e.g., visual question answering,
+- Free-viewing: the prediction of scanpath for looking at some salient object in the given image,
+- Visual search: the prediction of scanpath during the search of the given target object.

 Reference
 ------------------